-- Energy efficiency and circularity, including the renovation rate & level in the residential & tertiary sector, the application of process optimization and circularity in the industrial sector and finally the evolution in efficiency of technologies used for lighting, heating, transport and industrial processes; - Behavioral changes of the end-consumer in terms of transportation needs and modes, heating needs and general consumption patterns; - Fuel switching behavior away from fossil fuels towards zero or low carbon fuels such as electricity, bio-energy, excess heat and green molecules such as hydrogen(-derivatives) produced from renewable electricity.
+- Behavioral changes of the end-consumer in terms of transportation needs and modes, heating needs and general consumption patterns; - Fuel switching behavior away from fossil fuels towards zero or low carbon fuels such as electricity, bio-energy, excess heat and green molecules such as hydrogen(-derivatives) produced from renewable electricity.

 The most important parameters related to the first four points mentioned above are highlighted in Table 2.5.1.
 A range is given with the possible 'low' and 'high' value.
-The low value for population, household and GDP growth is based on the EU Reference scenario $(2020)^{21}$.
-The high value corresponds to the latest estimations of the Federal Plan Bureau $(2021)^{22}$ 23.
+The low value for population, household and GDP growth is based on the EU Reference scenario (2020)25.
+The high value corresponds to the latest estimations of the Federal Plan Bureau (2021)26 27.

-Looking at demand drivers in buildings, the current renovation rate is around 0.8% when looking at registered renovations in StatBel24 and has increased slightly in recent years.
+Looking at demand drivers in buildings, the current renovation rate is around 0.8% when looking at registered renovations in StatBel28 and has increased slightly in recent years.
 However, a much more rapid increase is needed in order to decrease heating demand towards 2030 and 2050.
 The FF55-MIX scenario foresees a rapid increase in renovation rate for Belgium towards 2030, reaching 2.8% by 2030.
-This would mean for the current rate to more than triple which will likely not be feasible.
+This would mean for the current rate to more than triple which is a huge challenge.
 Therefore a range between 1.4% (almost double the current rate) and 2.5% is retained.
 This leads to a decrease in heating demand in the range of 40%-67%.
 Trajectories for electrification are shown separately underneath.

 For transport, the total person-km (i.e. the km's traveled for passenger transport by any possible means) 'low' value is retained at the value of 2015 (150Gpkm) which would indicate that behavioral levers compensate population growth resulting in less transport per capita.
-On the higher end, the forecast of the Federal
+On the higher end, the forecast of the Federal Plan Bureau (FPB) of 2040 is extrapolated towards 205029.
+For the modal shift, in the 'high' trajectory the business as usual scenario of the FPB will be used.
+For the low end, a more optimistic modal shift is based